KTVA News Anchor

 I was the camera operator for Bill Kelley's production, and as Mellow Lane blew the last few notes of his song, I moved the camera right down into the bell of his saxophone.
 Bill loved it.

 After KTVA moved into the new Broadcast Center in Spenard, Bill Kelley became the six O'clock news anchor.
 Bill liked to have local and state politicians come down to the studio where Bill would videotape short interviews with them on current topics.
 Bill would then introduce the video interview segments as part of his newscast.

 One afternoon, Bill sat down to interview a local politician and as we were getting ready to record the interview, Bill's guest asked him “how do you vote Bill?”

-Bill Kelley was a true broadcast professional who was able to not only work in front of the camera, but was equally at home behind the camera as a producer or director.
+Bill Kelley was a true broadcast professional who was able to work in front of the camera, and was equally at home behind the camera as a producer or director.

 Not many people remember this, but one year they needed an on-camera host for the up-coming season of Anchorage's teen TV dance show, “The Varsity Show”.
 You guessed it, Bill Kelley stepped up to the plate and hosted the show for a season.